• Skip to primary navigation

 Can you freeze sour cream chicken enchiladas?

 Yes!
-These make a great make-ahead, freezer meal.
-Just make them, put them in a freezer and oven-safe pan, wrap them well and freeze for up to two months.
+These make a great make-ahead freezer meal.
+Just make them, put them in a freezer and oven-safe pan, wrap them well, and freeze them for up to two months.

-When you are ready to eat the frozen enchiladas, pull them out of the freezer and bake in a 350-degree oven for about 45 minutes to an hour, or until the enchiladas are cooked through, and the cheese is bubbly.
+When you are ready to eat the frozen enchiladas, pull them out of the freezer and bake them in a 350-degree oven for about 45 minutes to an hour or until the enchiladas are cooked through and the cheese is bubbly.

 More Quick Dinners